 Goshen is a very small town located in the state of Arkansas.
-With a population of 1,433 people and just one neighborhood, Goshen is the 184th largest community in Arkansas.
-Goshen has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 1,589 people and just one neighborhood, Goshen is the 184th largest community in Arkansas.
+Much of the housing stock in Goshen was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Goshen economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Goshen, where the median household income is $95,917.

 Real Estate Prices

 Goshen home prices are not only among the most expensive in Arkansas, but Goshen real estate also consistently ranks among the most expensive in America.

 Occupations and Workforce

 Goshen is a decidedly white-collar town, with fully 88.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Goshen is a town of managers, professionals and sales and office workers.
 There are especially a lot of people living in Goshen who work in management occupations (32.62%), sales jobs (13.48%) and teaching (6.74%).

 Of important note, Goshen is also a town of artists.
 Goshen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Goshen’s character.

 Also of interest is that Goshen has more people living here who work in computers and math than 95% of the places in the US.